-The first and the last jump of each cable may pass through the walls of an open conduit if there is no ending nearer to it.
-The points where the cable crosses the conduit wall are called entry points (points P1 and P2 in Figure 3).
+The first and the last jump of each cable may pass through the walls of a open conduit if there is no closed conduit ending nearer to it.
+The points where the cable crosses the conduit wall are called entry points (points P1 and P2 in Figure 3) and makes this problem different of the problem of routing cables in electric raceways.
 These jumps must be considered in the calculation of the cable length and the conduit saturation.
 The entry points can be determined by solving the following problem: given a line segment \overline{AB} representing the conduit and a point C representing the terminal, find the entry point D over \overline{AB} for that the length of the line segment \overline{CD} is minimal.
 This step is executed for each conduit, so, it will find the nearest entry point to the terminal.
-Strategies to deal successfully with these entry points are described in Section 5.